PrathmeshWalunj/Fraud-Detection/README.md

 # Fraud-Detection
 Bank fraud detection systems are essential for safeguarding financial institutions and their customers from financial losses and reputational damage.
 By leveraging advanced machine learning techniques and real-time data processing, banks can effectively identify and prevent fraudulent activities.

+"My data size was too large, so I divided it into two parts: Data 1 and Data 2"